ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 {% include adsense-inside-post.html %}

 The above code can be changed (be careful not to mess it up) according to your needs.
 Remove whatever field is not required for your Jekyll search.
-Add if you want to include some other front matter or the content of posts say **description**, or **excerpt** or multiple categories as shown below.
+Add if you want to include some other front matter or the content of posts say **description**, **content** or multiple categories as shown below.